 Covers office-based calculations for construction surveying of a typical residential street, including curbs, storm and waste water sewers, and building site layouts.
 Applies state plan coordinate system to construction surveying and building site layouts.
 Introduces Global Positioning Systems (GPS) theory and writing legal descriptions for utility easements and street right-of-way.
-Prerequisite: CVL162A and CVL162B and concurrent enrollment in CVL240B, or consent of instructor.
+Prerequisite: CVL162A and CVL162B, both with a grade of C or better; and concurrent enrollment in CVL240B; or consent of instructor.
 Offered as needed